Dynafit Hoji Pro Tour vs Scarpa Maestrale RS

 Now as you know, since you’re researching these boots, not every boot works for every foot.
 That is especially true for these two boots, even with some custom fitting like I’ve had done for both.

 And I’ll be honest, I skied the Maestrales for 2.5 seasons and hated them.
 They weren’t wide enough for my foot which meant that the outside of my foot was crushed and would become incredibly painful and bruised.
 And the model year of Maestrale I had (16/17) had a seam through the heel that gave me blisters when skinning.
-Not fun.
+Not fun and a terrible design.

 But when it came to actually skiing, the Maestrales were amazing.
 Coming from an East Coast icy and freestyle skiing background (with a bit of skiercross thrown in), I like an aggressive boot where I can lean into it hard and hold a tight edge.
 The Maestrales delivered that while not really sacrificing anything in deep powder like we sometimes get here in Colorado.